OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 The primary function of a User ID is to uniquely identify a user within a system.
 Ideally, User IDs should be randomly generated to prevent the creation of predictable or sequential IDs, which could pose a security risk, especially in systems where User IDs might be exposed or inferred from external sources.

-Ideally, IDs should be unique and, if possible, ungessable.
-This is why using a PRNG (not necessarily a CSPRNG) is usually a good idea.
-UUID4 is a fine algorithm to use for this purpose.
-The trade-off of this decision is usually performance in terms of user creation and user search.

 ### UserNames

 Usernames are easy-to-remember identifiers that users tend to choose to tell the service who they claim to be (identification phase).
 This is why randomly generated usernames don't offer a good trade-off between security and usability.